PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 It also uses Docker (https://www.docker.com/) containers to manage the three pieces of software needed to run this set up:
 1. JupyterHub - takes care of authentication and spawning of single-user notebook servers (containers)
 2. Jupyter Notebooks - notebook environment with Python 3.6 kernel
-3. PostgreSQL or SQLite database backend to store notebook user data
+3. PostgreSQL database backend to store notebook user data (or one can use SQLite instead)

 # Installation Guide - Quick